 This course explains the improvements to health care that are based on health information technology (HIT).
 Covers key government initiatives, defines the clinical encounter and the billing cycle, and discusses

 physician practices.
-Describes how to interpret a remittance advice (RA) from a health plan and to enter and apply insurance payments in a PM/EHR.
-The process of appealing claims and post payment audits are discussed.
+Describes how to interpret a remittance advice (RA) from a health plan and to enter and apply for insurance payments in a PM/EHR.
+The process of appealing claims and post-payment audits are discussed.
 Students also learn how to create patient statements and process a check returned for nonsufficient funds.

 Students will gain the knowledge and skills needed to use a PM/EHR to create appointments, as well as to add provider breaks, create recall lists, and print providers’ schedules.
 This course covers the skills